 How to Choose Which Mat is Best for You

 How will you use this mattress?
 How much can you spend?
-How much space do I have to store one or more multiple camping mats?
+How big is your tent?
+How much space do you have to store one or more multiple camping mats?
 These are all good questions to start with.
 Also, consider the fact that many of the mats in our selection double as excellent guest beds, adding some value to a product you thought you'd only use a few times a year.
+Perhaps the great night of sleep you get will inspire you to camp more often.

 What Size Mat Do I Want?

 If a double mat is too big for you to travel with or to fit in the back of your vehicle, or if you like the flexibility of having a smaller mattress, then we recommend looking at many of the options for one person.
 Most are available in regular or extra long/wide, giving you the option of being practical or really treating yourself.